 Because this works for both cats and dogs, it’s one of the most versatile fencing options on our list.

-One of the best things about this wireless fence system is that it has a sound-only training mode, for the more nervous pets.
-In addition, the portable transmitter is perfect for camping trips or vacation homes.
+One of the best things about this wireless fence system is it has a sound-only training mode, for the more nervous pets.
+In addition, the transmitter is portable, perfect for camping trips or vacation homes!

 Pros